jackadamson/AI-Playground/README.md

 # Asimov's Playground

-A boardgame tournament framework for use by both AI agents and Humans
+A board game tournament framework for use by both AI agents and Humans

 ## Installation